realplatanopapi/mariopabon.com/_drafts/python-for-javascript-developers.md

 ### Defining a module

-Like in JavaScript, a module in Python is a file that contains some Python code.
+A mmodule in Python is simply a file that contains some Python code.

 ```python
 # my_module.py